List of New Hampshire historical markers (126–150): . Mast Tree Riot of 1734

 "Local timbermen illegally cut Mast Trees reserved for the King's Royal Navy.
 When David Dunbar, Surveyor General, visited nearby Copyhold Mill to inspect fallen lumber, local citizens assembled, discharging firearms and convinced Dunbar to leave.
 Returning with 10 men, Dunbar's group was attacked and dispersed at a local tavern by citizens disguised as 'Indians.'"

+Note: this marker was erected in 1982.